arjunvenkat/web-dev-assessments/methods.md

    print_hello ("Jeff", "Cohen")
    </pre>

+8. Explain what is going on under the hood when the following method is called def add_numbers(first_num, second_num, third_num) sum = x + y + z return sum end

+   add_numbers(3, 7, 8)

+9. What is the output of the following method.
+How do you know?

+   def add_numbers(first_num, second_num, third_num)
+     sum = first_num + second_num + third_num
+     puts sum
+     return 15
+   end

+   add_numbers(3, 7, 8)

+9. What gets saved into x?
+   x = puts "hello"

+9. What is the output of the following method.
+How do you know?

+   def add_numbers(first_num, second_num, third_num)
+     first_num + second_num + third_num
+   end

+   add_numbers(3, 7, 8)

 ### Good to know:

-8. What are the benefits to using a method in script 2 compared to  not using a method in script 1.
+9. What are the benefits to using a method in script 2 compared to  not using a method in script 1.
 Are there any drawbacks to using a method?

    #### Script 1
    <pre>